umair-io/terraform_aws/README.md

 aws_secret_access_key = [YOUR 'Secret access key' IN DOWNLOADED CSV]" >~/.aws/credentials
 ```

-This will now allow terraform to automatically pick you AWS creds from ~/.aws/credentials
+This will now allow terraform to automatically pick your AWS creds from ~/.aws/credentials

   ## Terraform